 Many a seasoned electrical worker will tell you that 120V is low voltage and pretty much harmless.
 More than one electrician has told me — with almost some form of professional pride — that they have been shocked many a time by 120V yet no harm has befallen them.
 There are even those few old timers who talk of how they commonly test “low-voltage” circuits to see if they are live by touching the leads with the back of their hand.
 After all, as they are quick to point out, 120V isn't dangerous — unless you get locked on.
 And even then, the risk is minimal.
 If you share this cavalier attitude, blatantly discounting the danger of 120V, the following case should make you think differently.

-The accident.
 For one 45-year-old electrician, the day began like most work days.
 As an experienced electrician, he was tasked with making an electrical connection between an outdoor pedestal box and a 120V irrigation system controller.
 Considering that he'd performed this task many times before, he certainly felt no real foreseeable risk of injury.

 The pedestal was the demarcation boundary between the legal domain of the electric utility and the property owner.
 The rear of the pedestal (electric utility side) was wired to a transformer.
 Two 120V phases and a neutral were connected from the transformer to the pedestal box.
 Mounted on a cement pad, the pedestal was fairly typical.
 There was ongoing construction so the pad and road were on a dry man-made earthen embankment spanning at least 5 feet above the surrounding unexcavated ground.